gilacost/gilacost/ventures/STRAVA_SUMMARY_ERL.md

 ```

 This is a dead end, I never found out why this error was happening.
 As you can
-see that the message is not useful.
+see, the message is not useful.
 After sinking in the inets codebase and
-hammering 🔨 `httpc` in the eshell ( maybe one hour ), I decided to let it go 🙇
+hammering 🔨 `httpc` in the `eshell` ( maybe one hour ), I decided to let it go
-and include one dependency to solve this!
-I guess it is not going to be the end
+🙇 and include one dependency to solve this!
+I guess it is not going to be the
-of the world if I include an http client even that there is one built-in
+end of the world if I include an http client even that there is one built-in
 🥹.

 ### Hackney to the rescue

-Lets cleanup everything inets related, at least in the codebase because the
-headache will stay for sure!

-Once this is done let us add hackney:
+Lets clean up inets from the `rebar.config` and once this is done let us add
+hackney as dependency:

 1. Visit [hex.pm](https://hex.pm).
 2. Search for hackney